CodeLaser/refactor-home/docs/RefactorRestServer.md

 All modification actions need to be either **accepted** or **rejected**.
 The former corresponds to merging that action's branch into the default branch.
-Rejection simply moves the server
+Rejection simply moves the server back to the default branch.

+Any change is also written to `refactor.log`, a centrally held file that details changes made by the server.

 Basic flow
 ----------